junxit/us-congress-bills-116/bill.md

       - **(ii)** by striking “or” at the end;
     - **(B)** in clause (iii), by striking the period and inserting “; or”; and
     - **(C)** by adding at the end the following:
-      > - **(iv)** who is involved in the child welfare or juvenile justice system, but is not living in housing or shelter funded by the Federal Government
+      > - **(iv)** who is involved in the child welfare or juvenile justice system, but is not living in housing or shelter funded by the Federal Government.

 - **(h)** *Authorization of appropriations* Section 388(a) (34 U.S.C.
 11280(a)) is amended—
   - **(1)** in paragraph (1), by striking “$127,421,000 for each of fiscal years 2019 through 2020” and inserting “$225,000,000 for fiscal year 2021, and such sums as may be necessary for each of fiscal years 2022 through 2025”;